By Kimaya Singh and Faye Martins

 Incorporating walking meditation into your mindfulness practice offers a different way to cultivate presence, connect with nature, promote physical health, and deepen your overall well-being.

 When we sit down to meditate, we’re often looking to find some peace.
 Yet, what happens when our mind is full of sensations?
 It can be difficult to cope with all the information our senses give us, but mindfulness meditation can help.
 Mindfulness meditation is a form of mindfulness that allows us to focus on our breath and the present moment.
 By doing this, we can train our minds to become more aware of the sensations around us without getting overwhelmed.
 Here are some tips for coping with sensations during mindfulness meditation:

 1. Don’t fight the sensations.
 Accept them and let them be.

 2. Focus on your breath and the present moment.
 This will help you stay grounded and focused on what’s important.

-3. If your mind starts to wander, gently bring it back to the present moment.
-Don’t try to force it, just let it happen naturally.
+3. If your mind wanders, gently bring it back to the present moment.
+Don’t try to force it; just let it happen naturally.

 4. Observe the sensations without judgment.
 We often label things as good or bad but try to notice them for what they are.

 5. Let go of any attachment to the sensations.
 They are just temporary experiences that will pass eventually.

 When practicing mindfulness meditation, it’s common to encounter various bodily sensations.
 These sensations can range from tingling or warmth to tightness or discomfort.
 Instead of trying to resist or push away these sensations, mindfulness teaches us to acknowledge and accept them without judgment.